bberd/counter-widget/README.md

 A widget that can be dropped into your HTML to keep an incrementing count

 ### How to Use
-1. load *index.js* or its contents into your javascript
+1. load the *index.js* script or its contents into your javascript
 2. call *insertCountWidget(arg1, arg2)*, where:
    - *arg1* is the id attribute of the placeholder element where the widget is to be placed
    - *arg2*(optional) is the id attribute of the placeholder element where the count is to be displayed